Nova-UTD/navigator/docs/index.md

 1. Make sure you've installed Navigator using the steps above.
 2. Source the workspace by running `$ source install/setup.bash` from our repo root.
 3. Open Rviz2 and CARLA.
 We use the latest version of CARLA in our testing, which is [0.9.13](https://github.com/carla-simulator/carla/releases/tag/0.9.13) at time of writing.
-4. Launch our demo with `$ ros2 launch carla.launch.py`
+4. Launch our demo with `$ ros2 launch carla carla.launch.py`

 At this point, Navigator will connect to CARLA over our custom bridge.